 Can I mix online courses with face-to-face courses toward a degree, certificate, and diploma?

-All courses offered through South Central Online may be applied toward a degree or certificate, once a student is accepted to that program of study.
-So you can combine online courses with face-to-face courses toward your educational goal.
+Yes you can!
+All courses offered through South Central Online may be applied toward a degree or certificate, once a student is accepted to that program of study

 Yes.
 Grades earned for South Central Online courses are recorded and become part of your official college transcript.